ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 ### Exact algorithms

-In the class of exact approaches, the following examples of classical methods can be found [328]: *dynamic programming*, *branch and bound methods*, *A\* search methods*, and *constraint programming*, among others.
+In the class of exact approaches, the following examples of classical methods can be
+found: *dynamic programming*, *branch and bound methods*, *A\* search methods*, and *constraint programming*, among others.
-All the above approaches can be categorised as *enumerative methods* [272], where the search for solutions involves exploring the whole feasible region and dividing the optimisation problem into smaller sub-problems by using the *divide and conquer strategy* [74].
+All the above approaches can be categorised as *enumerative methods*, where the search for solutions involves exploring the whole feasible region and dividing the optimisation problem into smaller sub-problems by using the *divide and conquer strategy*.
 When these sub-problems are solved, their solutions are combined in order to obtain the complete solution of the initial problem.

 #### Dynamic programming

-Dynamic programming [30] is based on dividing a problem into smaller sub-problems that are then easier to solve.
+Dynamic programming is based on dividing a problem into smaller sub-problems that are then easier to solve.
 The optimal solution to the initial problem is thus provided by obtaining the optimal solutions for each of the sub-problems, which result from a sequence of partial decisions.
 In dynamic programming, the solution